Sayf al-Din al-Amidi

 Sayf al-Din al-Amidi or Muhammad al-Amidi (b.
 1156; Diyarbakır - d.
-1233 in Damascus) was an influential jurist.
+1233 in Damascus) was an influential Muslim jurist.
 Initially a Hanbalite, Al-Amidi belonged to the Shafi`i school and worked to combine kalam (theology) with existing methods of jurisprudence.

 Personal life and education

 Al-Amidi was born in Āmid (Diyarbakır) and studied Shafi'i law in his village, according to al-Qifṭī.
-While some sources claim that he is an Arab from the tribe of Taghlib, some claim that he was Kurdish.
+While some sources claim that he was an Arab from the tribe of Taghlib, some claim that he was Kurdish.
 He later traveled to Baghdad to join the learning circle of the famous Shafi teacher Ibn Fadlan.
 In Baghdad al-Amidi focused his studies on theoretical jurisprudence and he transferred from the Shafi school to the Hanbali school.
 Along with the influence of Ibn Fadlan al-Amidi was prompted to join the Shafi school due to his interest in Ash’ari theology.
 While in Baghdad al-Amidi also studied philosophy from a Christian tutor.
 He received much criticism for his studies since philosophy was not in favor with Muslim scholars of the time.
 He moved to Syria in search of a more hospitable environment but continued on to Egypt after encountering the same difficulties.
 Al-Amidi rose to fame in Egypt yet attempts by his peers to vilify him because of his use of heretical, rationalist, methods prompted him to move once more.
 He moved to Damascus where he produced his most famous works on Islamic jurisprudence Al-ihkam fi usul al-ahkam (the Inkam) and the Muntaha.
 He remained in Syria until his death.